-Dr. Van Zandt’s father was born on August 11, 1765 and died on November 1, 1831.
-According to the records of the Dutch Reformed Church, Wynant Van Zandt (1765-1831), son of Wynant Van Zandt (1731-1814) and Jane Colgen (1729-1777), was baptized on December 8, 1765 in the City of New York.
+Wynant Van Zandt (Dr. Van Zandt’s father) was born on August 11, 1767.
+He was son of Wynant Van Zandt (1731-1814) and Jane Colgen (1729-1777), and died on November 1, 1831.
 Throughout his adult life, he was known as Wynant Van Zandt Jr., despite the fact that his grandfather was also Wynant Van Zandt; it is for this reason that some genealogists consider him as Wynant Van Zandt III.
 For the sake of consistency, and in order to avoid any confusion, I will refer to Wynant born in 1765 as Junior, and his father, born in 1731, as Senior.

 Portion of Wynant Van Zandt Sr.’s Will, New York County Surrogate’s Court, dated November 1, 1814 (ancestry.com)